The Structured Products Law Review: Finland

 Access to trading in Finnish listed structured products is possible through registered intermediaries or through a chain of financial intermediaries, as with most other markets.
 There is a wide selection of financial services companies and banks active in the markets or connected directly to the registered intermediaries.
 Therefore, access to trading in the markets is easy.

 There is no asset transfer tax or sales tax in Finland that would affect the offering or sale of structured products.
 Theoretically, some physically settled equity linked securities that are linked to unlisted shares may result in a transfer tax obligation.
 However, we have seen no such typical structured products, and the obligation is relevant primarily with convertible securities.
 The relevant tax rules are complex, but we discuss certain relevant Finnish law questions below.
-Owing to the complexity of the current law with structured products taxation, the discussion is only of general nature and it is advisable to seek specific advice in any particular questions.
+Owing to the complexity of the current law with structured products taxation, the discussion is only of general nature, and it is advisable to seek specific advice in any particular questions.
+Importantly, the tax authorities' guidance on derivatives taxation is currently under review for amendments, so the below summary analysis is likely to be subject to change already during 2021.

 i Personal income and business income tax separation